PrzemyslawKlys/PrzemyslawKlys/README.md

   </a>
 </p>

 I'm IT Architect with over 15 years of experience in IT.
+I'm [Microsoft MVP](https://mvp.microsoft.com/en-us/PublicProfile/5003657?fullName=Przemys%C5%82aw%20K%C5%82ys) since 2020.
 I'm mostly focused on PowerShell, but I do work with C#, JavaScript, Css and HTML.
 I try to use the best tool for the job rather then trying to focus on particular language.
 Just because that tool is always PowerShell it doesn't mean I am PowerShell biased 😂

 I've decided that all projects that I own or maintain are created as part of [Evotec IT](https://github.com/EvotecIT) organization, while I keep my profile for forks of projects I contribute to.
 This is why you won't see much action on my profile, because most of it goes into **Evotec IT** organization that I own.

 - 🔭 I’m currently working on [PSWriteHTML](https://github.com/EvotecIT/PSWriteHTML), [Testimo](https://github.com/EvotecIT/Testimo), [GPOZaurr](https://github.com/EvotecIT/GPOZaurr), [PSWinDocumentation](https://github.com/EvotecIT/PSWinDocumentation), and few other projects
-- 🌱 I’m currently learning **JavaScript** & **CSS**
+- 🌱 I’m currently learning **HTML** & **JavaScript** & **CSS**
 - 👯 I’m looking to collaborate on any of the projects in [Evotec IT](https://github.com/EvotecIT) organization

 ### My GitHub Stats